Mc-Zen/tiptoe/README.md

 ## Mark alignment

 Most marks are aligned such that they point _right onto the end_ (or start) of the path.
 However, for some marks it is more desirable to have them _centered_ at the end (or start).
 This is for example the case for the `square` and `circle` marker.
-All markers that are by default centered on the path end have an `align` parameter that can be set to `center` or `end` to configure this behavior.
+All markers that are by default centered on the path end have an `align` parameter that can be set either to `center` or `end` to configure this behavior.

 The mark alignment for the built-in marks is summarized in the table below.